ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 {{% tab name="iOS" %}}
 You have to use a view controller to put this BFF component to display a server-driven component in a native iOS screen.

-But first, you need to need to create a view controller on this native screen.
+But first, you need to create a view controller on this native screen.
 To do so, just follow these steps:

 1. Make an instance of the server-driven component from the `BeagleScreenViewController` class.